 - Died while serving in the military.

 Taxpayers may claim a deferment by filing an application for deferment of summer taxes.
 A deferral form is available at City Hall.
-Taxpayers eligible for deferral must file an “Application of Deferment”on or before September 15th of every year.
+Taxpayers eligible for deferral must file an “Application of Deferment” every year.